-Let $\IH(\varepsilon,\sF,\|\cdot\|)$ denote the bracketing entropy, that is, the logarithm of the number of $\varepsilon$-brackets with respect to some semi-norm $\|\cdot\|$ that is necessary to cover $\sF$ (this is made precise at the end of this section).
-We will define a semi-norm $V(\cdot)$ which guarantees weak convergence of \reff{definition_empirical_process} if the corresponding bracketing entropy integral $\int_0^{1}\sqrt{\IH(\varepsilon,\sF,V)}d\varepsilon$ is finite.
-In the framework of $\beta$-mixing, \cite{rio1995} argues that the choice of the specific norm which is needed to measure the size of the brackets is connected to the dependence structure of $X_i$.
-A main tool in deriving uniform results over $f\in\sF$ exploits the fact that if $X_i$ is $\beta$-mixing with coefficients $\beta(k)$, the same holds for $f(X_i,\frac{i}{n})$.
-When using the functional dependence measure \reff{definition_uniform_functional_dependence_measure}, the situation is more complicated: In order to quantify $f(X_i,\frac{i}{n})$ (or more general, $f(Z_i,\frac{i}{n})$) by $\delta_{\nu}^{X}$, we have to impose smoothness conditions on $f$ in direction of its first argument.
-The semi-norm $V(\cdot)$ therefore will not only change with the dependence structure of $X$, but also has to be ``compatible'' with the function class $\sF$.
+However, there are also some peculiarities using the functional dependence measure \reff{definition_uniform_functional_dependence_measure}.
+While for Harris-recurrent Markov chains and $\beta$-mixing, the empirical process theory is independent of the function class considered, the situation for the functional dependence measure is more complicated.
+In order to quantify the dependence of $f(Z_i,\frac{i}{n})$ by $\delta_{\nu}^{X}$, we have to impose smoothness conditions on $f$ in direction of its first argument.
+The distance $V_n$ therefore will not only change with the dependence structure of $X$, but also has to be ``compatible'' with the function class $\sF$.
 The smoothness condition on $f$ also poses a challenging issue when considering chaining procedures where rare events are excluded by (non-smooth) indicator functions.
-We will see that despite these facts, our theory is not restricted to smooth function classes.
-If the distribution of $\varepsilon_1$ has a Lebesgue density, it is often possible to decompose $\G_n(f)$ into a martingale part and an integrated smooth part even if $f$ itself was not smooth.

-Our main contributions in this paper are the following: We derive \begin{itemize} \item maximal inequalities for $\G_n(f)$ for classes of functions $\sF$, \item a chaining device which preserves smoothness during the chaining procedure, \item conditions to ensure asymptotic tightness and functional convergence of $\G_n(f)$, $f\in\sF$, \item and Bernstein-type large deviation inequalities. \end{itemize} Specifically, we generalize the results derived in \cite{wu2008} and \cite{mayer2019}, which consider weak convergence of the empirical distribution function for stationary processes and for piecewise locally stationary processes, to general function classes $\sF$.
+Our main contributions in this paper are the following: \begin{itemize} \item We derive maximal inequalities for $\G_n(f)$ for classes of functions $\sF$, \item a chaining device which preserves smoothness during the chaining procedure and \item conditions to ensure asymptotic tightness and functional convergence of $\G_n(f)$, $f\in\sF$. \end{itemize}